All blogs

 4) Can I convert Figma to CSS?

-Yes, using plugins like Dualite Alpha, you can convert Figma designs into code for CSS frameworks like Tailwind CSS or even traditional CSS, depending on the tool's capabilities.
+Yes, using tools like Dualite Alpha, you can convert Figma designs into code for CSS frameworks like Tailwind CSS or even traditional CSS, depending on the tool's capabilities.
 This makes the Figma to Tailwind process very manageable.

 Ready to build real products at lightning speed?